 - Herold, H. 2008, Frühmittelalterliche Prunkkeramik aus Mikulčice, Mähren – Archäometrische Analysen und ihre Interpretation [Early Medieval High Quality Ceramics from Mikulčice, Moravia: Archaeometric analysis and its interpretation], in L. Poláček (ed.), Das wirtschaftliche Hinterland der frühmittelalterlichen Zentren, Internationale Tagungen in Mikulčice 6, Spisy Archeologického Ústavu AV ČR Brno 31, Brno, 299–311, 428–429.

 The final publication of the 7th- to 8th-century AD settlement, and of the pottery from the 797-grave cemetery, at Zillingtal (Austria) was completed in this project, including the contextualisation of the results within the broader field of early medieval central Europe.
-Particular use was made of archaeometric ceramics analysis (thin sections, XRD) and experimental archaeology, providing new insight into the organisation of early medieval economy.
+Particular use was made of archaeometric ceramics analysis (petrographic thin sections and X-ray diffraction analysis) and experimental archaeology, providing new insight into the organisation of early medieval economy.
 In addition, novel contributions were made to the understanding of the re-use of Roman ruins, and of age/gender-specific patterns in the deposition of grave goods.
 Additional publications in English make results accessible to a wider audience.